 - One Resident Landowner Archer’s Hunting Permit

 - Two Resident Landowner Archery Antlerless Deer Hunting Permits depending upon county availability

-Qualifying resident landowners and lessees who have 75 or more acres located in a single county or at least 75 continuous acres bisected by a county boundary, and all members of their immediate household age 6 or older, may each receive:
+Qualifying resident landowners who have 75 or more acres located in a single county or at least 75 continuous acres bisected by a county boundary, and all members of their immediate household age 6 or older, may each receive: